PaulJWright/ColourBlind/README.md

 **colorblind2.pro:**

-A set of 7 (+ black and white) colour blind friendly colors.
+A set of 7 (+ black and white) colour blind friendly colours.
 These colours are more vibrant than **colorblind.pro**.
 Inspired in some part by [Wong, B. Nat.
 Methods 8, 441 (2011)](https://www.nature.com/nmeth/journal/v8/n6/full/nmeth.1618.html).

 ```IDL